nterreri/thesis/report/appendix.md

 The first
 thing to take into account is that the current implementation of the chatbot brain is incomplete and not very articulate.
-It is incomplete because it is at the moment impossible to move on from any of the topics other than the phyisical issues topic, therefore any user who has concerns other than physical will never trigger the macro that changes the state of the DistressConversationDriver data model for the user to move on to the next topic.
-It is not articulate because very little time was spent working on the brain implementation, given the focus system architecture and design.
+It is incomplete because it is at the moment impossible to move on from any of the topics other than the physical issues topic, therefore any user who has concerns other than physical will never trigger the macro that changes the state of the DistressConversationDriver data model for the user to move on to the next topic.
+It is not articulate because little time was spent working on the brain implementation, given the focus system architecture and design.

-The hand written rules that frameworks like RiveScript (and competitors as described in Chapter 2) need take a significant amount of time to write and test, more than common programming code.
+The hand written rules that frameworks like RiveScript (and competitors as described in Chapter 2.3) need take a significant amount of time to write and test, more than common programming languages.
-Secondly, numerous issues were met during development, including textbook use of RiveScript language syntax constructs causing uncaught exceptions to be thrown from within the external framework , and issues with inconsistent internal state with the framework uservariables that took three days (amounting to 10% of project core development time) to debug and fix, due to poorly documented behaviour when changing and using the same user variable in the breath of the same pattern matcher (including redirects).
+Secondly, numerous issues were met during development, including textbook use of RiveScript language syntax constructs causing uncaught exceptions to be thrown from within the external framework, and issues with inconsistent internal state with the framework user variables that took three days (amounting to 10% of project core development time) to debug and fix, due to poorly documented behaviour when changing and using the same user variable in the breath of the same pattern matcher (including redirects;
+  Petherbridge, 2016).

 Finally, the Python statements in the RiveScript object macros cannot be extracted to a separate file.
 This is because the "rs" reference available